The Enigma of Japanese Power

-The Enigma of Japanese Power is a political textbook by Karel van Wolferen.
-The book was written in 1989, and is a critical account of the business, social, and political structure of Japan.
+The Enigma of Japanese Power: People and Politics in a Stateless Nation is a book by Dutch journalist Karel van Wolferen, published in 1989.
+A critical account of the business, social, and political structure of Japan, van Wolferen's core thesis was that no central authority is truly in charge and that its political system is "rudderless".

 The title of the book addresses the mystery and awe that many Americans and Europeans had toward the impressive Japanese business achievements at that time.
 Upon publication the book was greeted with criticism in Japan, but has come to be regarded as one of the most important business books about Japan in the west.
 As a result, the book is frequently referenced by other textbooks.

 Synopsis

 At over 500 pages long, the book is quite dense.
 By dividing the book into consistent sections, the author has allowed readers to digest it in sections.
 Of these, sections dealing with education, the elusive Japanese state, the all-pervasive bureaucracy, the middle class, ritual in society, and the press are regarded as the most important.

 Overall, Van Wolferen creates an image of a state where a complicated political-corporate relationship retards progress, and where the citizens forgo the social rights enjoyed in other developed countries out of a collective fear of foreign domination.
 Van Wolferen defines this image across various aspects of Japanese culture, and chronicles its origin through the history of the nation.
 He frequently cites examples, giving the book 57 pages of endnotes.
 Throughout, the author points out inefficiencies in the system, and compares it unfavorably to the standard Western system.
 Van Wolferen states examples that demonstrate the nature of power in Japan and how it is wielded.
 Japanese power is described as being held by a loose group of unaccountable elites who operate behind the scenes.
 Because this power is loosely held, those who wield it escape responsibility for the consequences when things go wrong as there is no one who can be held accountable.

 In particular, the author criticizes large Japanese businesses, and the Liberal Democratic Party, which he describes as being neither liberal nor democratic.